·3 min read

 GovChime helps companies discover government funding opportunities.
 The problem is that government contracting is confusing, jargon-heavy, and constantly changing.
 Our users need to understand things like NAICS codes, SAM registration, set-aside programs, and procurement timelines — and most existing content about this stuff is either buried in government PDFs or locked behind enterprise paywalls.

 I analyzed over 20 competitors — GovTribe, Deltek, BGOV, Govly, HigherGov, GovDash, and others — to understand what content they produce and where the gaps are.
 Most of them treat content as an afterthought: generic blog posts, recycled press releases, and thin SEO pages.
-There's a real opportunity to build content that actually helps people navigate the system.

 The Architecture